-2.1.2 Grouping of Solutions
+ii.
+Grouping of Solutions

-The solutions, described in D2.2, have very different origins and scope.
+The solutions, described in D2.2 and which will be added in the toolbox (D3.5), have very different origins and scope.
 Some are very local, some regional.
 Some are tested on a very small scale, other lead to large infrastructure developments.
 Some are implemented, others are in the development phase.
 The clustering of solutions on common aspects will allow to come up with good practices and lessons learned.

 Considering the complexity of the challenges there is no silver bullet.
 A focus on innovative technical solutions/methods will not be enough.
-As already indicated in the Vital Nodes proposal and further elaborated in D3.4, there is need for an integrated approach that connects the world of infrastructure, mobility, freight, logistics with the world of urban and spatial development.
-This has been confirmed in the tier 1 workshops (see D3.3).
+As already indicated in the Vital Nodes proposal and which will be further elaborated in D3.5, there is need for an integrated approach that connects the world of infrastructure, mobility, freight, logistics with the world of urban and spatial development.
+This has been confirmed in the tier 1 and tier 2 workshops (see D3.3 and D4.2).
 An approach, in which there is attention for soft innovations addressing the multiplicity of the challenges by integrating not only different spatial scales but also different sectors, modalities, stakeholders and multi-level governance.
 The challenges in integrating freight logistics of urban nodes into network corridors have a multi-dimensional character.
-Not only network issues of the (freight logistic) transport and mobility system have to be considered, but also spatial issues related to urban vitality (socio-economic development, spatial and environmental quality and liveability), as well as issues of short-term and long-term development, value creation and capturing issues, multi-level governance and institutional issues, and issues related to implementation have to be addressed.
+Not only network issues of the (freight logistic) transport and mobility system needs to be considered, but also spatial issues related to urban vitality (socio-economic development, spatial and environmental quality and liveability), as well as issues of short-term and long-term development, value creation and capturing issues, multi-level governance and institutional issues, and issues related to implementation have to be addressed.